BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject3.md

 - Create a PowerShell function within **PowerShell ISE**
   - use a parameter for the SamAccountName of the user,
     - make sure the parameter has a default value of "Jasper"
-  - Save the function in the same module you created for Prject 1
+  - Save the function in the same module you created for Project 1
   - Test the new PowerShell command you have created

 # Test the results by running your function:

-- Find the associated groups for the user **"Jasper"** and then **"Ada"**
+- Run your new function with the SamAccountName of **"Jasper"** and then **"Ada"**

 ## What must the PowerShell function achieve